 Course Design Tutorial (Carleton College)

 This site provides a step-by-step approach to course planning starting with the development of goals for student learning and moving on to teaching strategies, assessment of student learning, and the syllabus.
-Many of the examples are drawn from the geosciences, but the principles are relevant to all disciplines.
+Many of the examples are drawn from geosciences, but the principles are relevant to all disciplines.

 Understanding by Design (Vanderbilt University Center for Teaching)